 - Material limitation

 Although CO2 laser engravers are ideal for thicker materials, they are primarily limited to non-metallic materials.
-Luckily, high-powered machines are available in the market today and these can laser engrave on metal products.
+Luckily, fiber laser engraver machines are available in the market today and these can laser engrave on metal products.

 - High sensitivity

 Secondly, CO2 laser engravers require careful alignment which cannot be knocked out of place.
 If you accidentally mess with the alignment, you will need to ask an expert to fix it.
 In a world where time is money, this kind of downtime is no good news for anyone.

 - High maintenance costs

 CO2 laser cutters are high-energy consumption machines, resulting in a significantly higher cost of operation.
 You should carefully plan your projects to avoid high electricity bills.